 The date/time battery (back-up battery) will last about three years.
 If the Date/Time screen is displayed every time you turn the camera on, replace the date/time battery with a new one (CR1220).

-2 Remove the date/time battery holder.
+- 1 Make sure the camera is off. - 2 Remove the date/time battery holder.

 - 3 Replace the battery. - Insert the battery with the (+) and (-) sides facing the correct way.